GTBitsOfGood/bootcamp-2019/09_react/README.md

 ## Section 1: React Intro

-What is React and why do we use it?
+What is React anyways and why do we use it?

 TODO: